 An additional assignment led to photographing a live performance of the Peony Pavilion Chinese Opera with little or no lighting, without the use of LED light, flash, shutter sound, or tripod.
 Valerie successfully captured the beauty on stage from the 17th row.
 She treasures the experience of taking on this assignment and ultimately is one of the proudest moments of her early photography life.

-Valerie’s subsequent involvement in culturally diverse activities lead to an emphasis on bringing people together through performing art and jazz photography.
-She loves capturing movement with use of her favorite style - photojournalism.
+Valerie’s subsequent involvement in culturally diverse activities leads to an emphasis on bringing people together through performing art and jazz photography.
+She loves capturing movement with the use of her favorite style - photojournalism.
 She primarily focuses on the subject’s eyes known as “the window to the soul” to invoke a spiritual image.
 Additionally, her Jazz Photograph's lures the audience to feel and hear the music.
-Make you want to say....
+Make you want to say...
 "Ahhh Yes, I can hear the Music!"

 Valerie’s exhibition portfolio include “The Port of Long Beach” at the Museum of Latin American Art [MOLAA] in Long Beach, CA. The CALB at the Shore Gallery dedicated an exhibition to women who use arts to better the world.
 She participated in the group art and photography exhibition featuring works by local women artists.